10.24.2024

 The rubberized mesh panel grips the body work/seat really well and gives you a space to dry any wet gear.
 I used it to hold my camp mat and inflatable pillow.
 I learned you better put what you need to in the mesh panel before loading the bag otherwise the grippy rubber will make it very difficult to load.

-There aren't many changes I would make but here's my suggestion in case someone from Rhinowalk reads this:
+There aren't many changes I would make but here are my suggestion in case someone from Rhinowalk reads this:

-2. Beef up the buckles, or even better, use a standard buckles for cross compatibility.
+2. Beef up the buckles, or even better, use standard buckles for cross compatibility.

-3. If you use the D loops for a strap and the bag is packed to full, the roll top buckles can pop free.
+3. If you use the D loops for a shoulder strap and the bag is packed, the roll top buckles can pop free.

 5. An external long pocket for a water/fuel bottle would be awesome, maybe as an accessory?